Type checks and casts

 || and the proper check (regular or negative) is on the left-hand side:

-varlocal variables - if the variable is not modified between the check and the usage, is not captured in a lambda that modifies it, and is not a local delegated property.
+If the variable is not modified between the check and its usage, is not captured in a lambda that modifies it, and is not a local delegated property.